+We continue to have solid, productive, working relationships with our sister institutions.
 We have formed an agreement with Holyoke Community College to streamline the application process with our Nursing programs.
 The concurrent Nursing program with HCC will help address the nursing shortage by increasing the number of students who can get into a Bachelor of Science Nursing program allowing them to earn their degree much faster.
 We are also working with Springfield Technical Community College to partner in developing an early college pathway for health careers.
 Together, with STCC, we have been awarded \$600,000 in state funding to support this endeavor.